warroyo/flux-tmc-multitenant/README.md

 6. `infrastructure` sets up external secrets operator and cert-manager.
 7. `apps` - sets up the `clusterSecretStore` pointing at our dev-env AKV using the boostrap credential.
 Also installs the contour package.
 8. `infra-pre-reqs` - installs any pre-reqs for infra apps. this can be used to install any dependencies since `infrastructure` kustomization depends on it.
-9. tenants specific kustomizations,  this sets up a tenant namespace and service account, as well as the kustomization that points at the tenants bootstrap repo and path to the cluster name.
+9. tenants specific kustomizations, this sets up a service account in the tenant bootstrap ns that was created through the ns automation in the infra-ops cluster.
+As well as the kustomization that points at the tenants bootstrap repo and path to the cluster name.
 Permissions for the service account are inherited by the access policy on the workspace.
 This is what allows the tenant to now create their own `kustomizations` and `gitrepos` to install their apps.

 After the reconcile completes you should see a number of kustomizations in the cluster and everything should be deployed from the tenant bootstrap repo.
 It will look like this: